JoshuaP199/Sensor_Buzzer/README.md

 Everything besides the Sensor_Buzzer file was not created by me

+Need to add circuit diagram for wiring and parts

 To run open the Sensor_Buzzer file in Arduino IDE and upload to microcontroller with other files in a folder